fh-erfurt/My-Fitness-Buddy/README.md

   * Code documentation in English not forgotten!
   * Optional: Unit Test / Automated UI Tests

-* Classic example for above criteria: Contact management
+* Classic example for above criteria: trainings management

 Until 20.03.2021 the app was developed by our team and will be used and developed privately afterwards.
 </details>